 For more information see Department of Pesticide Regulation > >

-Additional Pesticides and Storms web
+Additional Pesticides and Storms web sites and publications:

 - Storm-Damaged Agrichemical Facilities - IFAS, University of Florida.
 This fact sheet provides guidelines useful for persons or organizations needing to secure pesticides and other agricultural chemicals that have been subjected to severe storm conditions.
 Again, I hope this provides guidance that won't be needed.